 The menu, specially concocted for New Year’s, was a tasting menu.
 To be honest, I’m not a fan of small multiple dishes, but prix-fixe menus are the norm in France on New Year’s Eve.
 I do, however, like sitting up at the bar.

 This wine from the Côtes-du-Rhône region was stellar.
 So was the price at 55 euros a bottle.

-And so the evening proceeded with one startling dish following the next, each one inventive and bursting with flavour.
-Yes, the portions were small and yes, I would have preferred to tuck into two substantial courses, but the friendly ambiance of the place, the smiling waitstaff, the superlative wine and the interesting conversation with my dining companion all conspired to make it an extremely pleasant evening.
-Until the arrival of the maple syrup pecan tart.
+And so the evening proceeded with one startling dish following the next, each one inventive and bursting with flavor.
+Yes, the portions were small, but the friendly ambience of the place, the smiling waitstaff, the superlative wine and the interesting conversation with my dining companion all conspired to make it an extremely pleasant evening.
+Until, that is, the arrival of the maple syrup pecan tart.

 Now I mentioned that both Caitlin and myself are Canadian, as was the chef which is probably why he served something with maple syrup in it.
 It should be known that Canadians LOVE maple syrup.
-I have shamelessly drunk it straight from the bottle.
-And when I go to Montreal, I buy those sugary maple candies in the shape of a maple leaf.
+(I’ve been known to shamelessly drink it straight from the bottle.)
+When I go to Montreal, I buy those sugary maple candies in the shape of a maple leaf.
 So one lone tart was placed before us on a plate at the end of the meal.
 We stared at it.
 What were we supposed to do with it?
 Share it, evidently.